EU vows retaliation if energy network attacked - NewsBreak

 Seismologists reported Tuesday that explosions rattled the Baltic Sea before unusual leaks were discovered on two underwater natural gas pipelines running from Russia to Germany.

-Some European leaders and experts pointed to possible sabotage given the energy standoff with Russia provoked by the war in Ukraine .
-The three leaks were reported on the Nord Stream 1 and 2 pipelines, which are filled with natural gas but are not delivering the fuel to Europe.
+Some European leaders and experts pointed to possible sabotage given the energy standoff with Russia provoked by the war in Ukraine.
+The three leaks were reported on the Nord Stream 1 and 2 pipelines, which are filled with natural gas but aren't delivering the fuel to Europe.

 The damage means that the pipelines are unlikely to be able to carry any gas to Europe this winter even if the political will to bring them online emerged, according to analysts.